inoftrobinson/inoft_vocal_framework/README.md

 #### Credits :

 - The Alexa Python SDK (https://github.com/alexa/alexa-skills-kit-sdk-for-python).
 I have taken a big inspiration on how they to decided to make the interaction with the framework, for example trough class that have a can_handle and handle function.
 - The Jovo framework (https://github.com/jovotech/jovo-framework) I have taken inspiration of how they handled certains scenarios (like how to save user data accross session in the google assistant).
-Thank you for having clear docs ! https://github.com/jovotech/jovo-framework
+- The Zappa package (https://github.com/Miserlou/Zappa).
+I have used the code of the package as an inspiration and a starting point to create the auto-deployement.